Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Experimental work

 \subsection{Specimen details}

-Composite specimens were laid up using the Toray T700G/2510 carbon fiber/epoxy prepreg system and were cured in an autoclave.
-The prepreg system has unidirectional T700G carbon fibers with the lamina/laminate mechanical properties given in \Cref{tab_material}.
-The specimens had an initial delamination in the midplane at the one end induced by embedded inserts.
-Others have studied another method of inducing precracks in specimens by applying mechanical or fatigue loads \cite{perez2007,cahain2015,kuppusamy2016}.
+The composite specimens were laid up using the Toray T700G/2510 prepreg system and were cured in an autoclave.
+The prepreg system is made of unidirectional carbon fibers, and its elastic properties are given in \Cref{tab_material}.
+The specimens had initial delamination along their midplanes at the ends induced by embedded inserts.
+Some researchers \cite{perez2007,cahain2015,kuppusamy2016} studied other methods of making precracks by applying mechanical or fatigue loads to specimens.
 These methods, however, could induce unintended initial damage to FPZs in front of designed crack-tip locations in the form of microcracks.
-In this work, keeping the FPZs intact prior to fracture tests was crucial to the experimental characterization of traction-separation law parameters.
-Thus, this work employed the method of embedding non-adhesive inserts before curing to induce the precracks in the specimens.
-A DuPont Teflon\textsuperscript{\textregistered} FEP film ($12.7$ \textmu m-thick) was adopted as an insert to meet the ASTM D7905/D7905M-19e1 specification of non-adhesive film insert type and thickness \cite{ASTM7905}.
+In this work, keeping the FPZs intact prior to fracture tests was crucial to the experimental characterization of cohesive law parameters.
+Thus, this work employed the method of embedding non-adhesive inserts before curing to induce precracks in the specimens.
+A Teflon\textsuperscript{\textregistered} FEP film ($12.7$ \textmu m-thick) was selected as an insert to meet the ASTM D7905/D7905M-19e1 specification of non-adhesive film insert type and thickness \cite{ASTM7905}.